Gigoteur/UnicornConsole/README.md

 ### Binaries

-Or you can get latest binaries for multiples platforms directly on [itch.io](https://hallucino.itch.io/px8) or here:
+Or you can get latest binaries for multiples platforms directly on [itch.io](https://hallucino.itch.io/px8).
+Only the Raspberry PI and Linux builds are free to download, but you can build your own executable for free (see the BUILD instruction):
   * [Raspberry Pi 3](https://hallucino.itch.io/px8)
   * [Linux x64](https://hallucino.itch.io/px8)
   * [Windows x64 - python only](https://hallucino.itch.io/px8/purchase) and install [Python](https://www.python.org/)
   * [Windows x64 - lua only](https://hallucino.itch.io/px8/purchase)
   * [OSX](https://hallucino.itch.io/px8/purchase)

-and old binaries could be obtain for free.

 ## Requirements